john-jaihyek-choi/batch-email-service/README.md

 #### Manage Template

-- User can create (upload) a template
+- User can create a new template
-- User can update a template
+- User can update an existing template
-- User can delete a template
+- User can delete an existing template

 <p align="right">(<a href="#readme-top">back to top</a>)</p>